 +Do mentors need to know how to code before starting the competition?

 Having at least a baseline knowledge of how to code is helpful, but not necessary to mentor.
 What’s most important is that mentors are willing to learn alongside the students and help them through the problem solving process.
-Mentors are also provided with training to provide support in subject areas they may not be familiar with.
+Mentors are also provided with guidance to provide support in subject areas they may not be familiar with.
 We will also provide technical mentors to help teams.
 We want mentors to be positive role models and to inspire the girls.

 +Do I need a Working with Children Check to participate?